 How to get there

-If you don’t have a car during your time in Athens fear not because with frequent buses, trams and metro services it is relatively simple to access the centre.
-If you are arriving by car, parking is currently free, however, this may change in the future.
+If you don’t have a car, fear not, because with frequent buses, trams, and the Athens metro it is relatively simple to access the Stavros Niarchos Cultural Center.

 If you truly wish to discover Athens like a local, the Stavros Niarchos Centre deserves to be at the top of your list of things to do in Athens.
 Find more off-the-beaten-path spots and hidden treasures, known and loved by locals, on one of our walking tours of Athens.
 Add the cultural center to your Athens itinerary by joining our Sounion Day trip and opting for a Stavros Niarchos Foundation stop.